pluteski/speech-to-text/blog/content/life30_review.md

 "it's about time".
 We were supposed to have this stuff decades ago.
 I thought, and still do think, that it will take decades more yet, and by then we will have adapted the technology to ourselves, and ourselves to the technology.

-If we're not careful there is an important risk here that because we're dealing with exponential processes.
+That said, if we're not careful there is an important risk here.
+The risk is because we're dealing with exponential processes.
 But as those of us who were early proponents of AI and ML have seen, even exponential processes can take a long time to move from the flat early stage to the hockey stick shaped curve that makes it seem like